xanschwarz/Professional-ReadMe-Generator/README.md

 ## Installation

 First you need to fork, then clone, the repository to your local, and make sure you're ready to use node.js.
 After doing so, open the integrated terminal in the Professional-ReadMe_Generator directory and in the command line enter "npm install" to install the necessary dependancies, in this case, inquirer.
+See the following section for a video of the installation and usage.

 ![Picture before installation.](assets/images/pre-install.JPG)